ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/_next-steps.md

 ---
 next_step_guidance: >
-    Thank you for learning how to run Keras Core with TensorFlow, PyTorch, and JAX backends.
+    Thank you for completing this learning path on how to run Keras Core with TensorFlow, PyTorch, and JAX backends.

 recommended_path: "/learning-paths/servers-and-cloud-computing/ml-perf/"